omarryhan/pyfy/README.md

 2. Now you can safely save your keys there for testing purposes.
 Here's an example:
     1. `SPOTIFY_CLIENT_ID` Create an app from [here](https://developer.spotify.com/dashboard/applications)
     2. `SPOTIFY_CLIENT_SECRET` Create an app from [here](https://developer.spotify.com/dashboard/applications)
-    3. `SPOTIFY_ACCESS_TOKEN` Get a Spotify token from [here](https://beta.developer.spotify.com/console/get-current-user/)  ****Check all scopes**
+    3. `SPOTIFY_ACCESS_TOKEN` Get a Spotify token from [here](https://developer.spotify.com/console/get-current-user/)  ****Check all scopes**
+    4. `SPOTIFY_REFRESH_TOKEN` To avoid manually refreshing your access token from the dev console, run the Oauth2 example in the examples dir.
+Then copy and paste the refresh token returned here.
-    4. `SPOTIFY_REDIRECT_URI` = 'http://localhost:5000/callback/spotify',  # You have to register this call back in your Application's dashboard https://developer.spotify.com/dashboard/applications
+    5. `SPOTIFY_REDIRECT_URI` = 'http://localhost:5000/callback/spotify',  # You have to register this callback in your Application's dashboard https://developer.spotify.com/dashboard/applications
-    5. `PYFY_TEST_INTEGRATION` = true
+    6. `PYFY_TEST_INTEGRATION_SYNC` = 'true'
+    7. `PYFY_TEST_INTEGRATION_ASYNC` = 'true'
 3. Run:

     *This will run some tests using your client ID, client secret and access token.<br>
     *Unfortunately Spotify does not have a sandbox API, so we have to test it against the live API<br>
-    *The tests will carefully teardown all resources created<br>
+    *Tests will carefully teardown all resources created and/or modified<br>
     *Integration tests will not be abusive to the API and should only test for successful integration with minimum API calls<br>
-    *OAuth2 flow isn't tested in the tests folder.
-Instead you can test it manually from the examples folder by running: `pip install flask pyfy && python examples/oauth2.py`<br>
+    *OAuth2 flow isn't tested in the tests folder (yet).
+Instead you can manually test it in the examples folder by running: `pip install flask pyfy && python examples/oauth2.py`<br>
-    *Use the [documentation](https://developer.spotify.com/documentation/web-api/reference/) instead of the [console](https://developer.spotify.com/console/get-album/?id=0sNOF9WDwhWunNAHPD3Baj) for reading the docs, as some console endpoints aren't up to date with the documentation.
-Namely: 1.
-Create User Playlist 2.
-Recommendations<br>

         $ tox